 It’s so inexpensive because you’re essentially just paying the cremation fees.
 You’re not paying for the burial plot, embalming, casket, headstone, refrigeration, funeral facility charges, or other basic services fees or additional costs.

-The table below outlines direct cremation service costs by state on a high, low, and average basis.
+The table below outlines direct cremation service costs by state on a high, low, and average basis to help you better understand how much a direct cremation would cost near you.

 StateLowHighAverage